A secular teaching of religious facts

 The exceptional status of the Alsace-Moselle region testifies to a former Republican way to reject theocracy and monitor religious authorities.
 Up until today, schools located in East France have been under a special status.
 Before addressing the situation at the national level, it is interesting to briefly outline this exception, its historical roots, and recent evolution.

 In 1801, Napoleon Bonaparte established a treaty with Pope Pie VII to re-affirm Catholicism as one of the main faiths in France, and subject it to the laws of the Republic.
 This Concordat was abolished in 1905, when the State decided to withdraw from any religious concerns.
-Since Alsace-Moselle was German territory at the time, it was not affected by this separation between churches and the state.
+Since Alsace-Moselle was German territory at the time, it was not affected by this separation between churches and the State.
 Up until today, the Concordat remains effective in East France.
-Under that status, four denominations are seen as traditional and supervised by the state: Catholicism, Reformed Protestantism, Lutheran Protestantism, and Judaism.
+Under that status, four denominations are seen as traditional and supervised by the State: Catholicism, Reformed Protestantism, Lutheran Protestantism, and Judaism.
 The clerks of these denominations are paid as civil servants, and denominational education in schools is compulsory.
-However, parents can refuse to enroll their children in those denominational courses.
+However, parents can refuse to enrol their children in those denominational courses.
 This education is gradually tending to become a religious culture course rather than a catechism one.

 Acting against growing religious inculturation

 In the rest of France, as early as the 1990s, the problem arose of how to deal with the lack of religious culture among a growing number of students who, for this reason, found it difficult to understand symbolic references, artistic works, or historical events.
 In 2002, the Debray Report, entitled ‘On the teaching of religious facts in secular schools’, addressed to the Minister of National Education, echoed this issue and proposed several measures that promote the secular teaching of religious facts.
 This teaching has subsequently been gradually introduced by the Ministry.